Joint Lecturer in History of Art and Architecture and Assistant Curator in the Carnegie Museums of Pittsburgh

 B.A., Arizona State University, Art History, 2003

-Egypt in Empire: Augustan Temple Art and Architecture, monograph proposal to be submitted to Cambridge University Press, in progress.
+Egypt in Empire: Temple Art and Architecture in Augustan Egypt, monograph proposal submitted to Cambridge University Press, December 2017, under review.

 “Octavian Transformed as Pharaoh and as Emperor Augustus.”
 In Ancient Art of Transformation, edited by R. Gondek and C. Sulosky Weaver.
-London: Oxbow Books, forthcoming.
+London: Oxbow Books, in press.

 Project Director, National Endowment for the Humanities Digital Projects for the Public Discovery Grant: Evaluating Digital Platforms for an Immersive Ancient Egyptian Experience, Carnegie Museum of Natural History (for Carnegie Institute), 2016-2017